e1732a364fed/clash_rules/README.md

 Also has feature to load and save to sqlite.

 Supported rules are:
-RULE-SET, AND, OR, NOT, DOMAIN, DOMAIN-KEYWORD, DOMAIN-SUFFIX, DOMAIN-REGEX, IP-CIDR, IP-CIDR6, GEOIP, PROCESS-NAME, NETWORK, DST-PORT, SRC-PORT, IN-PORT, MATCH
+RULE-SET, GEOSITE, AND, OR, NOT, DOMAIN, DOMAIN-KEYWORD, DOMAIN-SUFFIX, DOMAIN-REGEX, IP-CIDR, IP-CIDR6, GEOIP, PROCESS-NAME, NETWORK, DST-PORT, SRC-PORT, IN-PORT, MATCH

+Use external crate geosite-rs to support GEOSITE.